sbernasek/flyqma/docs/_sources/filestructure.rst.txt

 Image Stacks
 ------------

-Each **STACK** directory contains various components pertinent to all images within the z-stack.
+Each **STACK** directory contains various components pertinent to all images within the image z-stack.
 These may include:

  - The original ``.tif`` image file depicting a z-stack of an imaginal disc.
 Images may be regularly-spaced 3D z-stacks or irregularly-spaced 3D collections of one or more layers.
-If a 2D image is provided, Fly-QMA will assume the z-stack only contains a single layer. *Note that the image file must retain the same name as its parent STACK directory.*
+If a 2D image is provided, Fly-QMA will assume the z-stack only contains a single layer.
  - A ``metadata.json`` file containing all imaging metadata, e.g. number of layers, number of fluorescence channels, image bit depth, etc.
  - An ``annotation`` subdirectory containing all of the model components used to annotate a particular image stack.
  - A ``layers`` subdirectory containing all of the lower level **LAYER** directories.
 Layers are sequentially numbered, beginning with zero.